Nursing Research Final Paper

 A pilot study shall be carried out prior to the full research so as to test out data collection tools and other procedures.
 It will check out the feasibility of the full research, highlight any issues or problems that could arise, and will be done a few weeks prior to the main study.
 The researcher will carry out several pilot observations, approximately 10 percent of the estimated sample size, to test the observation schedule, determine the functionality of the required equipment, and estimate the duration of time the exercise will take(Carter, 2008).
 The participants to be used in the pilot study would need to have the same characteristics as those of the actual study.

 This research proposes the use of the experimental design method, specifically the quasi-experimental design.
 Nieswiadomy (2012), defines quasi-experimental design as “that which there is either no comparison group or subjects are not randomly assigned to a group.”
-The goal of an experiment in a nursing research is to render a patient to a treatment in order to gauge the response (Rhinehart et al, 2006)..
+The goal of an experiment in a nursing research paper is to render a patient to a treatment in order to gauge the response (Rhinehart et al, 2006)..
 The experimental design shows the steps followed in testing the hypothesis and reaching a conclusion regarding variable relationship.
 Considering that there are other design groups that fit into the quasi-experimental design, this research proposal uses the non-equivalent control group design.
 The choice of non-equivalent design group is appropriate considering that the assignment is not random under this category(Long et al, 2012).
 This implies that the researchers would have to develop criteria for inclusion into a group before conducting the study.
 The design is also well placed is assisting the researcher to look at a population together with a preventable health problem.
 The underlying assumption of this research is that the nursing care offered would integrate perineum care for patients with indwelling catheters.

 The pilot study will also seek to analyze the setting of the study.
 The data gathered from the pilot study will be part of the research findings in the main study, but its outcome would be assessed before undertaking the actual study.
 In analyzing this data, the researcher will assess to determine if the participants met the requirements and the perineum care was present or not(Long et al, 2012).